awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-supported-es-operations.md

 1. Refers to the `PUT` method\.
 For information about the `GET` method, see [Notable API differences](#es_version_api_notes)\.

 1. See [Shrink](#es_version_api_notes-shrink)\.

+1. Legacy index templates \(`_template`\) were replaced by composable templates \(`_index_template`\) starting with Elasticsearch 7\.8\.
+Composable templates take precedence over legacy templates\.
+If no composable template matches a given index, a legacy template can still match and be applied\.
+The `_template` operation still works, but GET calls to the two template types return different results\.

 ## Version 7\.7<a name="es_version_7_7"></a>